beluga-314/Data-Analytics/README.md

 # Data-Analytics

-This Repo includes the projects/ Assignments done in the couse 'Data Analytics' at IISc Bangalore.
+This Repo includes the projects/ Assignments done in the course 'E0:259 Data Analytics' at IISc Bangalore.

 Assignment -1 : Duckworth Lewis method